bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 What I didn't mention was how I used Cursor.
 I'm a WEBSTORM4LIFE kind of person.
 I've been subscribing to this Intellij IDE for over a decade, and don't want to let it go.
 As a result I never got into using VSCode, so as a result Cursor was super awkward for me.

 My ACTUAL workflow during all of this was to have Cursor open and just ask it to do stuff for me.
-I'd ignore the rest of it's UI completely, while reviewing code and making small edits in Webstorm, which of course flagged all the files that were different from what was committed to git.
+I'd ignore the rest of its UI completely, while reviewing code and making small edits in Webstorm, which of course flagged all the files that were different from what was committed to git.

 In winter of 2025, I was able to get an Augment subscription that I tried out.
 The ability to have a panel right in Webstorm was REALLY nice and made